Ali-Alzak1/web_course_main/project guidelines/5 - Front_End Prototype.md

 - If you skip the UI design, you must still provide a **reference Figma file** (e.g., a basic wireframe or template) to guide your front-end implementation.

 ### 2. Front-End Implementation:
-- Use **React** (or plain HTML, CSS, and JavaScript) as the front-end framework to build your application.
+- Use **React** as the front-end framework to build your application.
 - Implement the HTML, CSS, and JavaScript based on your Figma design.
 - You may use a CSS framework (e.g., Bootstrap, TailwindCSS) to enhance your design and save time.